Meet the Board: Dylan Hixon

 How do you approach the challenge of translating a concept often found in science fiction into a scientifically and politically feasible initiative?

-I think you need a technically sound white paper where you lay out the reasonable assumptions and do the engineering to define what a sunshade would look like and how much it would cost.
+I think you need a technically sound white paper where you lay out reasonable assumptions and do the engineering to define what a sunshade would look like and how much it would cost.
 You need to use rigorous engineering to come up with this.

 How has your professional journey helped prepare you to be a board member?